quarklang/QUARK/docs/LRM-v2.md

 im(cnum); % 1
 complex cnum2 = i(9) % this gives us i(9, 0)
 ```

+Comparing two complex numbers is done with a tolerance of 1e-6.

 ####string
 A `string` is a sequence of characters.
 String literals are placed between double quotations.
 QUARK supports string  lexicographic comparison using `<`, `>`, `<=`, `>=`, `!=`, and `==`.